gogins/csound-extended/README.md

 2. Execute `bash build-linux.sh`.
 The build compiles all targets and creates all packages.

-Subsequently, you can perform these steps independently, usually prefaced by `sudo -u mkg --non-interactive`.
+Subsequently, you can perform these steps independently.

 To make clean, execute `bash clean-linux.sh`.